allenjamesvinoy14/Random-API-/README.md

 # Random-API

-A pet project to understand how to build APIs using NodeJS
+A pet project to understand how to build APIs using NodeJS by implementing the Thinkster's realworld.io API

 ## MySQL Instructions